tvanhimbeeck/website-old/_pages/about.md

 I'm interested Quantum Cryptography and building new mathematical tools for characterising the security of practical protocols.
 My main research theme is build the link with the field of Convex Optimisation.

-I'm interested in both numerical and analytical solution with the intuition that both problems are closely linked.
+I'm interested in both numerical and analytical solutions (with the intuition that both problems are closely linked); in different Adversarial models (ie. (semi-)-Device-(In)Dependent protocols)

-keywords: Quantum optics,
+keywords: Quantum optics, Quantum Key Distribution, Device-Independent Cryptography